Sucre (state): Government and politics

-The State is autonomous and equal in political terms to the rest of the Republic.
+The state is autonomous and equal in political terms to the rest of the Republic.
 It organizes its administration and public powers through the Constitution of the State of Sucre, dictated by the Legislative Council and published in the special official gazette of the State of Sucre, number 742, on November 13, 2002.

 Executive power

-It is composed of the Governor of the State of Sucre and a group of State Secretaries.
-The Governor is elected by the people through direct and secret vote for a period of four years and with the possibility of immediate reelection for an equal period, being in charge of the state administration.
+It is composed of the governor of the state of Sucre and a group of state secretaries.
+The governor is elected by the people through direct and secret vote for a period of four years, with the possibility of immediate reelection for an equal period, being in charge of the state administration.

-Since 1989 Sucre elects a governor, until that year the governors were appointed directly from the National Executive, the current state government is led by Edwin Rojas of the PSUV elected for the period 2017–2021.
+Since 1989, Sucre has elected a governor; until that year the governors were appointed directly from the National Executive.